apache/shardingsphere-on-cloud/README.md

 ### Quick Start

-Please follows [instructions](./doc/shardingsphere-helm-charts.md) to deploy a ShardingSphere cluster with version 5.2.0.
+Please follow these [instructions](./doc/shardingsphere-helm-charts.md) to deploy a ShardingSphere cluster with version 5.2.0.

 ## ShardingSphere Operator

-The ShardingSphere Operator uses predefined CustomResourceDefinitions for describing a Deployment for Apache ShardingSphere on Kubernetes.
+The ShardingSphere Operator uses predefined CustomResourceDefinitions for describing an Apache ShardingSphere Deployment on Kubernetes.

-### Prerequisites
+### Requirements

-With the help of ShardingSphere-Operator you could create a ShardingSphere-Proxy cluster including the ZooKeeper cluster in minutes.
+With the help of ShardingSphere-Operator you can create a ShardingSphere-Proxy cluster including the ZooKeeper cluster in minutes.

-For installation of SharingSphere-Operator, you will need a Kubernetes cluster, no matter it is a managed Kubernetes service like AWS EKS or self-hosted Kubernetes, or just a mini-kube, you can easily install ShardingSphere-Operator with respective [ShardingSphere Operator Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster), and apply the manifests in [ShardingSphere Cluster Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster) describing the expected Apache ShardingSphere deployment. **Kubernetes 1.18+ is recommended**.
+For installation of SharingSphere-Operator, you will need a Kubernetes cluster.
+No matter it is a managed Kubernetes service like AWS EKS or self-hosted Kubernetes, or just a mini-kube, you can easily install ShardingSphere-Operator with respective [ShardingSphere Operator Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster), and apply the manifests in [ShardingSphere Cluster Helm Charts](https://github.com/SphereEx/shardingsphere-on-cloud/tree/main/charts/shardingsphere-cluster) describing the expected Apache ShardingSphere deployment. **Kubernetes 1.18+ is recommended**.

 ### Internal Architecture